 The eighth week of Stefan’s Transformation Journey brought a personal highlight in the form of another running god workout, this time Anubis.
 Pushing himself as hard as he could, Stefan ran his fastest 1 km warm up so far and felt like he “could move mountains”.

-Working hard with the Freeletics Body Coach app, Hell Week eventually arrived and Stefan noticed just how much his fitness had improved, even finding Hell Week easier than previous weeks.
+Working hard with the Freeletics Coach, Hell Week eventually arrived and Stefan noticed just how much his fitness had improved, even finding Hell Week easier than previous weeks.

 At the start of Stefan’s Transformation Journey, his end goal was to lose some weight and gain muscle.
 He may have achieved these but he also achieved so much more in terms of finding his motivation.
 In the recent past Stefan might have given up on consistently training across this many weeks, but digging deep to find the fortitude to complete this transformation journey has helped him rediscover the fire that he had as a young athlete.